 Team wikis help you store information like company policies, contact info, and engineering practices.
 You can even use emojis here, which makes wikis a bit more fun, and that’s why this tool is on our list of top Evernote alternatives.

 Microsoft’s OneNote is a great note-taking tool if you’re looking to stay in the Microsoft universe — one of our top Evernote alternatives.
 With OneNote, you’ve got a massive note-pad at your fingertips, which you can write in, add images to, and divide into pages and sections.
 This is a great tool if you use other Microsoft products, as you can plug in other documents into the note itself, like Spreadsheets or Word docs.
-It’s not as easy-to-use as Evernote, but it’s definitely worth checking out if you’re already immersed in the Microsoft suite of products.
+It’s not as easy to use as Evernote, but it’s definitely worth checking out if you’re already immersed in the Microsoft suite of products.

 Create lists with a few clicks and revise notes with type, highlight and ink annotations, which are fun to add if you’re using a touch-screen device.
 You can also share ideas and collaborate with other users in OneNote.
 If you’re not tied to using Microsoft products, you can also check out these top OneNote alternatives that are compatible with many other platforms.

 4. Google Keep